mezcel/jq-tput-terminal/README.md

 # jq-tput-terminal

-An English & Latin Scripture Rosary on BASH.
+An English & Latin Scripture Rosary for BASH, using jq and vorbis-tools.

 ## Description

 This is a BASH application which launches multiple "FLOSS" command line interface applications which perform the following tasks: *downloading dependencies, web scraping, file parsing, audio streaming, window scaling, and rendering text display*.

-This application aims to serve as a casually meditative intellectual & auditory experience.
+This application aims to serve as: a casual, meditative, intellectual, and auditory experience.

-### Primary Features:
+## Primary Features:

 | Content | Functionality |
 | :--- | :--- |